huggingface/blog/os-llms.md

 ## Brief Background on Text Generation

 Text generation models are essentially trained with the objective of completing an incomplete text or generating text from scratch as a response to a given instruction or question.
-Models that complete incomplete text are called Causal Language Models, and famous examples are GPT-3 by OpenAI and LLaMa by Meta AI.
+Models that complete incomplete text are called Causal Language Models, and famous examples are GPT-3 by OpenAI and LLaMA by Meta AI.

 ![Causal LM Output](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/text_generation.png)